formsandflows/PACo/Canvas components/PACo_Icon_A.md

 # PACo_Icon_A

+> [!CAUTION]
+> This documentation page is currently in the process of being upgraded to canvas component version 3.1.0 which will be released very soon.

-This documentation page is related to version: 3.0.2
+This documentation page is related to version: 3.1.0

 Related video page: https://www.formsandflows.nl/paco/videos/paco_icon_a/